 Below, we show you how to buy Bitcoin today.
 We’ll walk you through the steps of choosing a broker, understanding the potential risks and rewards, and completing your Bitcoin investment in the safest way possible.

-Step 1: Choose an Online Bitcoin Broker or Exchange
+Step 1: Choose An Online Bitcoin (BTC) Broker Or Exchange

 Make no mistake about it - if you want to buy Bitcoin online you will first need to open an account with a broker or third-party exchange.
 If opting for the former, you will be able to buy Bitcoin directly from the broker.